MABSworkshop/MABSworkshop.github.io/call_for_papers.md

 permalink: /cfp/
 ---

-MABS 2023 is part of the AAMAS 2023 conference taking place in London, UK on May 29-30, 2023.
+MABS 2023 is part of the AAMAS 2023 conference taking place at [ExCel London](https://www.excel.london/){:target="_blank"} in London, UK on May 29-30, 2023.

 The meeting of researchers from Multi-Agent Systems (MAS) engineering, simulation, and the social, economic, and organizational sciences is extensively recognised for its role in cross-fertilization.
 The synergy among researchers from these fields has undoubtedly been an important source of inspiration for the body of knowledge that has been produced in the area.